syncfusion-content/blazor-docs/blazor/rich-text-editor/style.md

 ## Set placeholder

-Specifies the placeholder for the Rich Text Editor’s content used when the editor body is empty through the [Placeholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Placeholder) property.
+Specify the placeholder for the Rich Text Editor’s content used when the editor body is empty through the [Placeholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Placeholder) property.

 Use the `e-rte-placeholder` class to define the custom font family, font color, and styles to the placeholder text.